thisis-Solomon/movie-showtime-api/README.md

 }
 ```

-## Feedback
+### Conclusion
-If you have any questions, suggestions, or issues with the Movie Showtime API, please feel free to contact me at [solomonnjobvu1@gmail.com]().
-I appreciate your feedback and support.
-Thank you for using the Movie Showtime API! 😊
+Explore the Movie Showtime API to seamlessly integrate movie showtime information into your applications and enhance the cinema-going experience for users in Zambia.